 PROspectives help us to reflect more often, independently of acute, unexpected problems and without time pressure, to uncover ideas for future improvements.
 12

-Schools use Scrum to help students to learn more effectively and develop themselves in an enjoyable way.
-The self-organized student teams work in sprints to learn subjects and evolve the learning process.
-Results from the agile way of working are improved quality of education, higher grades and motivated students.
-InfoQ interviewed people from several schools involved in teaching with Scrum.
+Schools use Scrum to help self-organized student teams to learn more effectively and develop themselves in an enjoyable way.
+An interview with people involved in teaching with Scrum.

 Last year Allan Kelly wrote an InfoQ article about a tool for retrospectives - Dialogue Sheets.
-A year and over 2000 downloads later he looks at how they are being used and ways they have been adapted in the wild.
+A year and over 2000 downloads later he looks at how they are being used in the wild.

 This article is part of the "DevOps War Stories" series.Each month we hear what DevOps brings to a different organisation, what worked and what didn’t and the challenges faced during adoption.